Khushibhansali/Interactive-Lab-Hub/Lab 1/README.md

 _Setting:_ Where is this interaction happening? (e.g., a jungle, the kitchen) When is it happening?

 This interaction is present in big cities where there is ample sound.
 Generally, sound waves are present everywhere and are constantly amplifying.
-Subconsicously and consciously, these sound waves affect our health.
+Subconsciously and consciously, these sound waves affect our health.
 This problem is known as noise pollution.
-Research(https://www.epa.gov/clean-air-act-overview/clean-air-act-title-iv-noise-pollution#:~:text=Noise%20pollution%20adversely%20affects%20the,sleep%20disruption%2C%20and%20lost%20productivity) indicates that noise pollution can result in hearing loss, exposure to loud noise can cause high blood pressure, heart disease, sleep disturbances, and stress.
+[Research](https://www.epa.gov/clean-air-act-overview/clean-air-act-title-iv-noise-pollution#:~:text=Noise%20pollution%20adversely%20affects%20the,sleep%20disruption%2C%20and%20lost%20productivity)indicates that noise pollution can result in hearing loss, exposure to loud noise can cause high blood pressure, heart disease, sleep disturbances, and stress.

 _Players:_ Who is involved in the interaction?
 Who else is there?
 If you reflect on the design of current day interactive devices like the Amazon Alexa, it’s clear they didn’t take into account people who had roommates, or the presence of children.
 Think through all the people who are in the setting.

+People who want to know the level of harm the sounds around them may cause to them.
+People surrounding this informed individual could also be warned and then make an informed decision about whether or not they want to tune out the noises around them.

 _Activity:_ What is happening between the actors?

+An individual goes about his/her day carrying or wearing his interactive device.
+Over the span of the day, the interactive device samples ambient noise every 5 seconds and informs the individual on the level of noise pillution through a color display.

 _Goals:_ What are the goals of each player? (e.g., jumping to a tree, opening the fridge).